agavazov/nkvd/packages/database/README.md

 ![svg](https://raw.githubusercontent.com/agavazov/nkvd/main/docs/assets/mesh-state-2.svg)

-When we run `ping` it pings all nodes in the current mesh network and inform them of the current (my) list of nodesSo they will automatically know about the available list of nodes and add them to their listAs we provide them with our list of nodes, they respond with theirsThis method is run at a specified interval.
+When we run `ping` it pings all nodes in the current mesh network and informs them of the current list of nodes.
+They automatically learn about the available list of nodes and add them to their list.
+As we provide them with our list of nodes, they respond with theirs.
+This method is run at a specified interval.

 ### .env variables

 - `PORT` Service HTTP port
-- `HOSTNAME` NodeID - Must be unique per node (usually is provided by Dcoker or K8S)
+- `HOSTNAME` NodeID - Must be unique per node (usually is provided by Docker or K8S)
 - `MESH_NETWORK_URL` The url to join to the mesh (use the closest node or the load-balancer url, e.g. http://127.0.0.1:8080)